-On a national level, Dr. Domine has served on multiple boards and has been called on to speak as an expert in the field of educational technology, teacher education, and media literacy.
+On a national level, Dr. Greenwood has served on multiple boards and has been called on to speak as an expert in the field of educational technology, teacher education, and media literacy.
 She is a founding editorial board member of the Journal of Digital and Media Literacy.
 She has also served on the Board of Directors of the National Association for Media Literacy Education (NAMLE) from 2009-2013 where she served in multiple roles (e.g., 1st Vice President, Co-editor of the Journal of Media Literacy Education, Conference Program Chair).
 In 2013 she was honored with the NAMLE Meritorious Service Award for her efforts in promoting media literacy education in the United States.

-Dr. Domine marries the global (macro) push for digital, media and information literacies with the localized (micro) efforts of community and non-profit organizations, schools, religious organizations, libraries, universities, government agencies and media professionals.
+Dr. Greenwood marries the global (macro) push for digital, media and information literacies with the localized (micro) efforts of community and non-profit organizations, schools, religious organizations, libraries, universities, government agencies and media professionals.
 In doing so, she has worked with a broad constituency of individuals and organizations, including the Aspen Institute, the Center for Children and Technology, the Center for Media and Information Literacy, the Knight Foundation, the Annenberg Innovation Lab at University of Southern California, the Family Online Safety Institute, and FHE 360.